yegle/smokeping-docker/README.md

-# smokeping-docker
+# smokeping-minimal
-A minimal docker image for smokeping
+A minimal docker image for running smokeping from docker.

+You should Bring Your Own Configuration™ for using this image.